-On June 12, Palestinian Ambassador to the United Nations (UN) Riyad Mansour and his Barbados counterpart Francois Jackman signed a joint statement officially establishing diplomatic relations between the two countries.
+On June 12, Palestinian Ambassador to the United Nations Riyad Mansour and his Barbadian counterpart Francois Jackman signed a joint declaration officially establishing diplomatic relations between the two countries.

-The signing ceremony took place at the Permanent Mission of Barbados to the United Nations in New York, two months after the Caribbean island nation announced it would formally recognise the State of Palestine.
+The signing ceremony took place at the Permanent Mission of Barbados to the UN in New York, two months after the Caribbean island nation announced it would officially recognize the State of Palestine.

-The Palestinian news agency WAFA quoted a joint statement from both sides as saying their diplomatic relations would be based on “international law, emphasizing respect for and strengthening global peace and security, as well as the principles of equality between states.”
+The Palestinian news agency WAFA quoted a joint statement from both sides saying that their diplomatic relations would be based on “international law, emphasizing respect for and enhancement of global peace and security, as well as the principles of equality among states.”

-In a statement posted on X, Ambassador Mansour described the day as “historic” and highlighted the similarities between the Palestinian struggle for sovereignty and freedom and the Caribbean nation.
-Barbados was a British colony from the 17th century until gaining independence in 1966.
+In a statement published on X, Ambassador Mansour described it as a “historic” day and highlighted the similarities between the Palestinian struggle for sovereignty and freedom and that of the Caribbean nation.
+Barbados was a British colony from the 17th century before gaining independence in 1966.

-"We not only established diplomatic relations and strengthened friendship between our two peoples, but also recognized our common but distant history of the just struggle for self-determination, independence, sovereignty, equality and freedom," the diplomat said.
+The diplomat stated clearly: "We are not only establishing diplomatic relations and strengthening friendship between our two peoples, but also acknowledging our shared but distant history of just struggle towards self-determination, independence, sovereignty, equality, and freedom."

-The move comes amid growing calls for recognition of Palestine by more and more countries.
+This move comes amid growing recognition and calls for recognition of Palestine by more and more countries.

-Barbados Foreign Minister Kerrie Symmonds has stressed that the country sees recognition of Palestine as key to achieving a peaceful solution to the Israeli-Palestinian conflict, particularly through the establishment of a two-state solution.
+Barbados Foreign Minister Kerrie Symmonds has emphasized that her country considers recognition of Palestine to be key to achieving a peaceful solution to the Israeli-Palestinian conflict, particularly through the establishment of a two-state solution.

 Barbados' decision underscores the Caribbean nation's commitment to international diplomacy and its engagement with pressing global issues.